 He spent the 1980s and 1990s working for various radical publications, starting with the libertarian socialist magazine Solidarity and the radical weekly London listings magazine City Limits.
 He was deputy editor of European Nuclear Disarmament Journal, the magazine of E P Thompson’s European Nuclear Disarmament group, from 1984 to 1987.
 He went part-time at END to take on the job of reviews editor of the left weekly Tribune in 1986, soon after he and END Journal editor Mary Kaldor co-edited an instant book for Pluto Press on the US raid on Libya, Mad Dogs.

 He spent seven years on Tribune, becoming editor in 1991, before moving to New Statesman & Society as deputy editor in 1993.
 He lost his job there when the magazine was taken over by the millionaire Labour MP Geoffrey Robinson in 1996, spent a year writing a book with Nyta Mann about Tony Blair’s Labour Party (published by Granta as Safety First: The making of New Labour in 1997) and then joined the radical monthly Red Pepper as news editor.
 He left Red Pepper to become deputy editor of the short-lived monthly New Times from 1999 to 2000.
 In 1998, Anderson made a first foray into mainstream politics as the director of People’s Europe ’98, a massive talking shop supported by the Foreign Office, the European Commission and the European Parliament to coincide with Britain’s presidency of the European Council: it was not a happy experience, but he had recovered from it sufficiently to stand for Labour in the local elections of 2014 in a solid Tory seat in Ipswich (in which he lost, but beat UKIP).
-He stood again for the same seat (and was a distant second) in 2015, 2016 and 2017 and has been selected to do the same in spring 2018.
+He stood again for the same seat (and was a distant second) in 2015, 2016, 2017, 2018 and 2019.

 From 2000 to 2012 Anderson was a journalism lecturer at City University London, for most of that period working regularly as a subeditor on the Guardian’s comment pages and throughout contributing a regular column to Tribune.
 In 2006, he was editor of a book collecting George Orwell’s columns for the same paper to coincide with its 70th anniversary, Orwell in Tribune: ‘As I Please’ and other writings, published to widespread acclaim by Politico’s/Methuen.
 A new edition is planned by Aaaargh!
 Press for 2018.